moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/identity.md

 Finally, once all of your identity information has been added, you can scroll to the bottom of the page and click **Submit Transaction**.

 You will then be prompted to sign the transaction.
-Remember, there is an additional deposit required for each additional custom field.
-If everything looks good, you can enter your password and click **Sign and Submit** to sign and send the transaction.
+Remember, an additional deposit is required for each additional custom field.
+If everything looks good, enter your password and click **Sign and Submit** to sign and send the transaction.

-You should see status notifications pop-up in the top right hand corner confirming the transaction.
+You should see status notifications pop up in the top right-hand corner confirming the transaction.
 If successful, you’ve set an identity!
 Congratulations!
-To make sure everything went through and your identity information looks good, next you can confirm your identity.
+To ensure everything went through and your identity information looks good, you can verify your identity.

 ### Confirm an Identity {: #confirm-identity-extrinsics }